3willows/quickAffirmation/README.md

 ## Why?

-- Quickly prototype an affirmation.
+- Generate a template for an affirmation immediately.
-- Save time by *not* entering deponent name and case number 4-5 times all over the place.
+- Save time by *not* entering deponent name and case number 4-5 times in different places.
-- Intended users: HK lawyers/clerks/law students.

 ## Try it [here](https://3willows.github.io/quickAffirmation/)